01Gillespie County Airport - Fredericksburg, Texas (T82)

 03Sedona Airport, Sedona, Arizona (SEZ)

-Sedona's airport prides itself on being "America's Most Scenic Airport," and rightly so: The airport it's located in the middle of stunning red rock canyons.
+Sedona's airport prides itself on being "America's Most Scenic Airport," and rightly so: The airport is located in the middle of stunning red rock canyons.
 For a truly authentic southwest experience, Sedona is the place to land.

 - Pilot Info: Sedona's runway is just over 5000 feet and sits right atop a plateau in the middle of "Red Rock Country" in central Arizona.
 It's terminal and FBO are only attended during the day, 7 days per week.
 The Mesa Grill at Sedona Airport isn't your typical airport restaurant.
 It's modern and upscale, with grand architecture, a full bar, and fine dining.
 Bonus: Military and uniformed pilots get a discount!